venkys-io/Code-Blogs/Strings/Hard/README.md

     - Configuration files for software applications may use wildcard matching to define rules or settings based on patterns, making it easier to configure complex systems.
 10. **Regular Expressions and Pattern Matching Libraries:**
     - Wildcard matching principles are commonly used in regular expressions and pattern matching libraries, providing a powerful and flexible way to search, filter, or manipulate strings in programming.

+TEST CASE--1 :

+INPUT :

+print(isMatch("abcd", "a*d"))

+OUTPUT :
+ True

+# Explanation: The pattern 'a*d' matches the string 'abcd' because '*' can represent any sequence of characters.

+TEST CASE--2 :

+INPUT :

+print(isMatch("abcde", "a?c*e"))

+OUTPUT :

+True

+# Explanation: The pattern 'a?c*e' matches the string 'abcde' because '?' can represent any single character, and '*' can represent any sequence of characters.

+TEST CASE-3 :

+INPUT :

+print(isMatch("xyz", "x*y*z"))

+ OUTPUT :

+ True

+# Explanation: The pattern 'x*y*z' matches the string 'xyz' because '*' can represent any sequence of characters.